Bira/octopus-carnival/_drafts/wir-mm3-4e-kraken.md

 bodies are made of stars and shadow, their eyes two black lightless voids.
 Madness precedes them and follows in their wake.
 You might say they're closer to their original forms than the sea kraken, as they never had to acclimate to the middle world.
+You know how some people worship Aboleths as god-like beings older than time?
+I bet Aboleths worship astral krakens in the same way.

 Astral Krakens are Level 25 Solo Controllers with 925 HP, putting them in the same "weight class" as godforged and primordial colossi, divine and demonic